rapid7/insightconnect-plugins/qualys_ssl/help.md

 # Description

 [Qualys SSL Labs](https://www.ssllabs.com) is used to test SSL servers available on the public Internet.
+The Qualys SSL plugin allows the user to get information and test SSL servers.

 This plugin uses the [Assessment APIs](https://github.com/ssllabs/ssllabs-scan/blob/stable/ssllabs-api-docs.md).

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Scan an SSL server

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+_This plugin does not contain any requirements._

 # Documentation